cosmicvarta/cosmicvarta.github.io/_posts/2022-11-13-cosmic_varta_one_yr_ann.md

 ## Showcasing CosmicVarta

-This year, we had an opportunity to showcase CosmicVarta at several conferences and events.
+This year, we had several opportunities to showcase CosmicVarta conferences and events.
 Here is the list of those events.

 <p align="center">
   <img src="../assets/images/cosmic_varta_one_yr_ann_images/cv_appearances.jpg">